PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 17:31:18
+Last updated: 2024-04-02 17:31:53
-Random Quote: All of our technology is completely unnecessary to a happy life. - Tom Hodgkinson
+Random Quote: Allow the world to live as it chooses, and allow yourself to live as you choose. - Richard Bach